AKartashoff/TPCDI-PDI/README.md

 	+ tpcdi.host
 	+ tpcdi.password
 	+ tpcdi.username

+This creates the tables in the target if they didn't exist before.

 Potential change of identifiers in the sources, but still resulting in the same surrogate key in the target has not been considered in the implementation.